Personal Loan vs. Home Equity Loan

 Unpacking Home Equity Loans

 Unlike a personal loan, a home equity loan allows you to tap into the equity –– the difference between your share of ownership and your home’s value –– you've built up in your home by taking out a loan against this home equity line.
 Home equity loans are often referred to as a second mortgage since you will repay this loan over the course of years or decades while also repaying your mortgage.
 But whereas personal loans can be unsecured, home equity loans are secured by your property.
-This can result in lower interest rates, but it also means that failure to keep up with your loan can mean losing your home to foreclosure (even if your primary mortgage is in good standing.)
+This can result in lower interest rates, but it also means that it's all the more important to keep up with your loan.

 See related: Second Mortgage vs. Home Equity Loan